lehtoroni/abicrunch/README.md

 -----

 ## Contributing
 Contributions are welcome.
 Feel free to fork this repository and to suggest changes with pull requests.
-Please stay in line with the code style and
+Please stay in line with the existing code style.
+Please also read the general goal(s) of this project higher above.

 ## License
 MIT